tumut/SkiFree.js/README.md

 * Flaming bushes take 2 of your lives!
 * You need to obtain mushrooms in order to recover your health.
 * A dog will show up every once in a while, trying to get on your way.
 * An abominable snowman will be spawned every 3000m and, if he catches you, will end your game regardless of how many lives you have.
-He despawns if you get away far enough from him.
+He despawns after you get away far enough from him.

 ## Credits